 School-Age Directory Additional Resources

-Disclaimer: The appearance of hyperlinks does not constitute endorsement by the Department of Defense of non-U.S. government sites, or the information, products or services contained therein.
+Disclaimer: The appearance of hyperlinks does not constitute endorsement by the Defense Department of non-U.S. government sites, or the information, products or services contained therein.

-DoDEA’s (DoD Education Activity’s) special education and related services are available to eligible students, ages 3 through 21 years of age.
-DoDEA Schools are divided into three areas: Europe, Pacific, and the Americas.
+Department of Defense Education Activity’s special education and related services are available to eligible students, ages 3 through 21 years of age.
+DODEA Schools are divided into three areas: Europe, Pacific, and the Americas.

 U.S. Department of Education presents postsecondary education and employment for students and youth with disabilities.

 Thrive, a free, online parenting-education program was developed by the Defense Department in partnership with the Clearinghouse for Military Family Readiness at Penn State.
 Thrive’s evidence-based interactive resources promote positive parenting, stress management and healthy lifestyle practices for children from birth to 18.
 The supplemental module for exceptional families offers support to parents and caregivers of children with disabilities.
 Additional modules are added regularly.

 Center for Parent Information and Resources provides a central source of information on infants, toddlers, children and youth with disabilities.